Kamenorite/playwright-dom-extractor/MCP-INTEGRATION.md

 - You have TODO comments for tests to implement
 - You're working with HTML elements or mapping files

 These prompts will appear in your editor as you work with relevant code patterns.

+## Related Documentation

+- [SEMANTIC-KEYS.md](SEMANTIC-KEYS.md): Learn about semantic key naming conventions
+- [SMART-SELECTOR.md](SMART-SELECTOR.md): Detailed guide on using the smart selector system
+- [BEST-PRACTICES.md](BEST-PRACTICES.md): Best practices for testing with semantic selectors